Portuguese Army: Late Cold War

 The Army kept the previous basic administrative and territorial organization.
 The Army Ministry was formally disbanded in 1974, but its structure continued to exist, with some adjustments, under the management of the Chief of Staff of the Army, who gained the status of minister.
 The Army and the other branches of the Armed Forces would only be administratively integrated in the new Ministry of National Defense after 1982.
 The territory of Continental Portugal continued to be divided in military regions, with the Azores and Madeira territorial independent commands now being designated "military zones".
 The regiments and other territorial units ceased to be numbered and became again designated by the place where they had their garrison.
 The traditional designation caçadores disappeared, with the battalions of that type being either disbanded or transformed in infantry units.
 Most of the Army regiments continued to be maintained in cadre strength, usually including three battalions (service, training and operational), with their main role being the annual training of conscripts.
 Each military region was now responsible to raise a territorial defense brigade and each military zone a territorial defense battle group.
 These territorial defense formations had a core of units permanently raised, but would only be fully completed through mobilization in case of war.
 The main operational formation was now the new 1st Independent Composite Brigade, a mixed mechanized and motorized infantry force, based in the Santa Margarida Military Camp, maintained in a high state of readiness with most of its units permanently raised.
 This formation was intended to be an expeditionary force, replacing the old Nun'Álvares Division as the main contribution of the Portuguese Army for the NATO ground forces.
 In 1986, the Special Forces Brigade was also raised as a formation kept in a high state of readiness.
 This was a light infantry formation, having two battalions of Commandos as its core units.
 The early 1980s see the Special Operations Training Center raising its own special operations unit, which becomes the second type of Army special forces, after the already existing Commandos.

 Units and formations in the 1980s

 Traditionally the Portuguese Army maintained (until 2009) two distinct structures.
 A Base Structure of the Army (Estrutura Base do Exército (EBE)) included the depot units (regiments, centers and schools), which had responsibilities to train, arm and support troops, maintain military infrastructure and support the civilian population during emergencies.

 A Permanent Operational Force of the Army (Força Operacional Permanente do Exército) included the operational units of the Army.

-By the late 1980s, there were two brigades directly responsible to the Army Staff, the 1st Independent Mixed Brigade (established 11 May 1978) and the Special Forces Brigade (formed 3 July 1984, based upon the mechanised Commando Regiment), four military regions, and two overseas military zones.
+By the late 1980s, there were two brigades directly responsible to the Army Staff, the 1st Independent Mixed Brigade (established 11 May 1978) and the Special Forces Brigade (formed 3 July 1984, based upon the Commando Regiment), four mainland military regions two islands military zones.